csmichael/dpcovid/README.md

-# Code for SIGMOD submission
+# Code for DASFAA submission

 We publish the source codes for the experiments for the submission.